 Diabetes management involves day-to-day treatment as well as bigger-picture lifestyle choices.
-Commit to a healthier life with these lifestyle tips to help you manage your diabetes.
+Commit to a healthier life with these lifestyle tips to help manage, delay or even prevent your diabetes.

 Diabetes is a group of diseases that result when the pancreas has difficulty producing or using insulin, a hormone which extracts glucose (sugar) from the foods you eat and turns it into energy.